Myhael76/wm-dev-lab/README.md

-# wm-dev-lab
+# WebMethods Development Laboratory

-Webmethods Development Laboratory
+Collection of personal spikes, trials and examples